derrickdryer/derrickdryer.github.io/src/content/project/senior-capstone.md

 - **8/26/24** - First day of Senior Capstone I course.
 This course is primarily about the technical writing aspect of the project such as Data Flow Diagrams (DFDs), Database Modeling, Documentation, Business Case, etc. | Github repo was created with general name of senior-capstone.
 - **8/28/24** - Team members all agreed on a project idea.
 Ours being a Realtor Company website.
-- _9/9/2024_ - Not a key date, but this is when I decided to track the project on my portfolio/blog. 😁
+- 9/9/2024 - Not a key date, but this is when I decided to track the project on my portfolio/blog. 😁
+- 9/14/2024 - Completed team contract and posted it to testing branch for team review and discussion.
+Kolson worked to get an AWS Database setup for testing and production purposes.
+I will need to figure out a way to add docker environment variables in order to connect to it, check out my [Learning Docker](https://www.derrickdryer.xyz/blog/learning-docker/) post.